mxschmitt/playwright-test-coverage/README.md

 ## Prerequisites

-- The web application which you are using needs to have [`vite-plugin-istanbul`](https://github.com/ifaxity/vite-plugin-istanbul) configured during the build process.
+- ~~The web application which you are using needs to have [`vite-plugin-istanbul`](https://github.com/ifaxity/vite-plugin-istanbul) configured during the build process.~~ This is not needed anymore in the Vite App, since we do it inside the `playwright-ct.config.ts` under `ctViteConfig` instead.
-- It's recommended to only enable it during end-to-end testing, for example by checking a variable to determine if it should be enabled.
-- You could also add it only when the dev server `NODE_ENV=development` is used.

 ## Usage

-- Place [`baseFixtures.ts`](https://github.com/mxschmitt/playwright-test-coverage/blob/main/e2e/baseFixtures.ts) into your test directory.
-Instead of requiring `@playwright/test` to get the test object, use `./baseFixtures`.
+- Place [`baseFixtures.ts`](https://github.com/mxschmitt/playwright-test-coverage/blob/ct-react-vite/e2e/baseFixtures.ts) into your test directory.
+Instead of requiring `@playwright/experimental-ct-react` to get the test object, use `./baseFixtures`.
+- Modify the `playwright-ct.config.ts` so it includes the Istanbul plugin in the `ctViteConfig`.
 - This will collect the corresponding coverage files into the `.nyc_output` directory which can be used from the [Istanbul CLI](https://github.com/istanbuljs/nyc).
-- For an example test, see [App.test.ts](/e2e/App.test.ts)
+- For an example test, see [App.test.ts](/src/App.test.tsx)

 ## Coverage formats